unihackhq/handbook/docs/judging/submission.md

 This video must be a no-frills video - that is, no fancy graphics and animations
 - and does not exceed two minutes.
 We highly encourage you use your iPhone or Android smartphone to record the video.

+Below is an example of a no-frills video from last year by the [Codebreaker](http://devpost.com/software/codebreaker) team.

+<iframe width="100%" height="360" src="https://www.youtube.com/embed/PZnDymonCJw?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+*If you are unable to see the video, please click [here](https://www.youtube.com/watch?v=PZnDymonCJw).*

 We also strongly encourage you keep the video up after the event.
 This will help us for marketing and promotion of future UNIHACK competitions.